 First-year students at the University of Rochester School of Medicine & Dentistry enroll in core courses required of all biomedical graduate students.
 Foundations of Modern Biology I and II as well as our program's corresponding requirements.
-You complete three laboratory rotations before choosing an advisor at the end of the first year and begin your thesis research.
+You will also complete three laboratory research rotations before choosing an advisor at the end of your first year and will begin your thesis research.

 Cell Biology of Disease Ph.D.
 Graduate Program in Pathology

 Admission to the Cell Biology of Disease Graduate Program is competitive.
 Seven to nine students are accepted each year.

 Prospective Ph.D. students apply for admission through the School of Medicine and Dentistry.
 Please review the admissions process before completing an online application.

 Prospective students should have a four-year degree that includes significant training in the biological and /or medical sciences, as well as some exposure to chemistry, physics, and college-level mathematics.
-All applicants are required to submit Graduate Record Exam (GRE) (institution code: 2948) scores.
+Graduate Record Exam (GRE) is no longer required.
 The Test of English as a Foreign Language (TOEFL) (institution code: 2948) or the International English Language Testing System (IELTS) is a mandatory requirement of applicants whose primary language is not English.

 Scholarships and Stipends:

-All students receive a full-tuition scholarship, paid single health insurance, and an annual stipend.
+All students receive a full-tuition scholarship, paid individual health insurance, and an annual stipend.

 Applications must be received by January 1 for the following Fall semester.
 Graduate students are not admitted in the Spring semester.
 The school usually schedules two interview weekends, one in February and one in March.